dfinity/metrics-proxy/README.md

 ### `connector_spec`

+This describes the target telemetry server that will be proxied by the metrics proxy.

 A dictionary with one mandatory field: `url`.
 The protocol of the URL must be one of `http` or `https`, fragments are not allowed in the URL, and authentication specification is not allowed.